dsp/projectsonar/README.txt

 Project Sonar is social network analyzer running in your browser.
 It is developed at the Karlsruhe Institute of Technology.

-Sonar can access and visuel analyze graphs stored in a database.
+Sonar can access and visualize graphs stored in a database.
 Analyzation is done by a variety of algorithms shipped with Sonar and a graphical representation is calculated.